yoco-ws/cliquedit/README.md

 For commercial websites you should go to our website cliqued.it and purchase a Single Website Licence or a Multi Website Licence (recommended for web development, marketing or advertising agencies) in our webstore.

+### Benefits
+cliquedit reduces CMS integration time to almost zero. cliquedit can be integrated to any HMTL/CSS website whitout any specific design practice. cliquedit is highly friendly and intuitive for the final user.

-### Ventajas
+### Dependencies
-lkjslkjslkjslkjs lkjs lkjs lksj

-Dependencias (jQuery)
+(jQuery)

+### Base requirements

-Requerimientos base (Servidor Apache con PHP y módulos de CURL para el webservice)
+(Servidor Apache con PHP y módulos de CURL para el webservice)

+### Installation

-Instalación (Descarga manual)
+(Descarga manual)

 1. Descargar el zip, descomprimirlo y guardarlo en el servidor.